tyrchen/podgen/README.md

 Meanwhile, your itunes podcast app shall get the latest rss.
 Try it and have fun!

+If later on you want to add new episode, just run `podgen new` and it will create new items in your `items.yml`.
+Just change the title/description and put your music file into `assets` directory and you're all set!

-You can always welcome to view a live demo of my podcast site: [programmer life](http://podcast.tchen.me)
+Feel free to view a live demo of my podcast site: [programmer life](http://podcast.tchen.me).
+It is also available in iTunes/podcast.